nadineproject/nadine/README.markdown

 - feedparser
 - PIL

-You may install the python packages via this command:

-pip install django south pil mysql-python

 ## Vague but Helpful Installation Instructions

 Set up your Django environment then test that it's up by creating a scratch project and running the Django development server.